Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Efficiency

-• Air drying: Slower and environment-dependent
+• Air drying: Slower and affected by humidity and airflow

 • Towels: Faster but less consistent